mgar/goperator/README.md

 ## Tags

-To run goperator is very important that all your EC2 instances have the following tags:
+If you want to list your instances or access them using SSH, instances must have the following tags:

 - *component*
 - *environment*